Locally isotropic Steinberg groups II. Schur multipliers: Abstract

 \section{Abstract}

-We compute Schur multipliers of locally isotropic Steinberg groups and of all root graded Steinberg groups with root systems of rank at least \( 3 \) (excluding the types \( \mathsf H_3 \) and \( \mathsf H_4 \)).
+We compute Schur multipliers of locally isotropic Steinberg groups and of all root graded Steinberg groups with root systems of rank at least \( 3 \).
 As an application, we show that locally isotropic Steinberg groups are well defined as abstract groups.